 Anyone who owns a Siamese cat knows of their distinctive voice as they can be very vocal.
 They are also very affectionate and love being on the receiving side of petting by their people.

 Our next-door neighbors in Wisconsin had a Siamese cat and another little tabby cat as a companion.
 Their Siamese cat named Sammy used to lie on the hearth of their fireplace in the winter and looked so comfortable warming himself next to the flickering fire.

 Maine Coon Cat

 According to what I have read, the Maine Coon cat is the official cat of the State of Maine.
 Did you know that?
 Amazing the things one can learn here on Hubpages!

 They have long flowing coats and possess gentle personalities.
 They can grow large.
 Males range from twelve to eighteen pounds, and the females are smaller.

 The two cats in our life right now both came to us as strays.
 Dusty our male cat, considers himself to be the boss of the house.
-Our cat Peaches permits him to think that he is the boss, but she actually has him wrapped around her precious paws.
+Our cat Peaches permits him to think that he is the boss, but she has him wrapped around her precious paws.